 Cyrus E. “Cy” Jones, 75, of Norfolk

-NORFOLK, New York (WWNY) - Arrangements for Cyrus E. “Cy” Jones, 75, a resident of 55 Mill Road, Norfolk, are incomplete at this time with the Buck Funeral Home in Norfolk.
-Mr. Jones passed away Tuesday morning at the Albany Medical Center with family at his side.
-A complete obituary will be available when finalized.
-The Buck Funeral Home is serving the family of Cyrus E. “Cy” Jones.
+NORFOLK, New York (WWNY) - Funeral services with Military Honors for Cyrus E. “Cy” Jones, 75, a resident of 55 Mill Road, Norfolk, will be held on Sunday, July 23, 2023 at 6 p.m. at the Buck Funeral Home in Norfolk with Rev. Judith VanKennen presiding.
+Family and friends may call at the Buck Funeral Home in Norfolk on Sunday from 4 p.m. until the time of the funeral.
+Cy passed away on Tuesday, July 18, 2023 at the Albany Medical Center after a brief stay with family at his side.

+Cy is survived by his wife of 36 years, Rene, Norfolk; his children, Autumn Delosh, Norwood; Harry and Amy Sessions, Norwood; Joel Sessions, Norfolk and Wade and Mariah Sessions, Norfolk; several grandchildren and great-grandchildren; a sister, Katheryn McGregor, Mississippi as well as several nieces and nephews.
+Cy was pre-deceased by his parents, a daughter, Freedom Sessions, his two brothers, Marvin “Mojo” and John Jones and two sisters, Edria Shantie and Victoria LaComb.

+Born in Potsdam, NY on September 3, 1947 to the late Edgar “Eddie” and Ianthia Monroe Jones, Cy graduated from Norwood-Norfolk Central School, Class of 1966.
+He enlisted in the U.S. Army, serving during the Vietnam War and was engaged with the 25th Infantry Division TET 67- TET 68, where he earned a Purple Heart.
+Upon his return home from service, Cy worked for General Services Administration as Lead Line Mechanic for over 25 years, retiring at the Alcan, Alaska, Port of Entry in 2004.
+He married Rene S. Mathous on December 20, 1986.
+He was a lifetime member of the American Legion, the VFW and the Amvets.
+Cy was also involved with the Mason’s, here in Norwood where he was a past Master as well in Alaska as well.
+He was an avid outdoorsman as he loved hunting and fishing.
+One of his proudest moments was when he coached Little League Baseball, taking his team to the Jr. Little League World Series in Cooperstown in 1995.
+His team took 2nd place, losing in extra innings.
+He was still proud of all they accomplished.
+Memorial Donations in Cy’s memory can be made to any Veteran’s Organization or to the Norfolk Rod and Gun Club and memories and condolences may be shared online at www.buckfuneralhome.com .
+The Buck Funeral Home in Norfolk is serving the family

 Copyright 2023 WWNY.
 All rights reserved.